ikonoshirt/pbkdf2/README.md

 ##Attention!
 Don't use it in production before testing!
 We can't accept any responsability for this code at the moment.

 This Module changes the password creation and validation of magento.
-Don't use it in production!
-My first tests are good and the login for admin and customer works.

-##Parameter and Defaults
+## Parameter and Defaults
 Iterations used for the PBKDF2, >= 1000 recommended
 This is the main factor to slow down the hashing
 iterations: 10000